-For the past 45 years, Tlaquepaque has been the site of Sedona’s Festival of Lights, an event that features the lighting of the 6,000 luminarias.
-In 2019, the festival will take place on December 14.
+For the past 46 years, Tlaquepaque has been the site of Sedona’s Festival of Lights, an event that features the lighting of the 6,000 luminarias.
+The festival lights typically takes place on the second Saturday of February.

 Even before that happens, though, Tlaquepaque takes on a festive air in December with colorful strings of stars, string-light-wrapped trees, and snowflake ensembles.